 LAURA IRISH | Actor, director

 Laura is an award-winning actress and improvisor who is represented by The ProActors and Bohemia Group.
 She holds a BA in Theatre and studied at The Stella Adler Studio of Acting in NYC in 2013.
 She has worked with industry greats such as David Razowsky, Patti Stiles, Joe Bill and Jason Geary.
 Stage credits include Lady Macbeth (Macbeth), Kathleen Scott (Terra Nova), Myrrha and various (Metamorphoses), Cecily (The Importance of Being Earnest), Milady de Winter (The Three Musketeers), improv locally, nationally and abroad, Bonnie Parker (Hot Chocolate & The Trail’s End), Puck (A Midsummer Night’s Dream), Viola (Twelfth Night), Mercutio and Lady Capulet (Romeo & Juliet).
-She has directed children's theatre for the Body in Space Theatre Company and is looking forward to developing as a director and exploring the potential that directing for Zoom offers.
-Laura is a proud member of Equity NZ.
+She has directed children's theatre for the Body in Space Theatre Company and is a proud member of Equity NZ.

 JADE ALBORN | Actor, videographer

 Jade is an emerging artist.
 She is just out of high school, where she was in her region's winning theatresports team.
 Jade is an improvisor, actor and videographer.
 She is part of the CUSP improv troupe and has just performed in four episodes of their online improv show, The Outer Reach, where she rose from intern to captain of the space station.
 She works for F45 Motueka and Abel Tasman.com, making videos and running social media accounts.